mapedorr/GenieGO-dev/README.md

 # Genie GO
+### (development repository)

-A turn-based puzzle game where the player carries on the wishes of the objects in each level.
+A turn-based puzzle game where the player carries out the wishes of the PCs and Objects in the game world.